Farewell Performance

 Farewell Performance is a 1963 British crime film directed by Robert Tronson and starring David Kernan, Frederick Jaeger and Delphi Lawrence.

+It features musical interludes from Joe Meek acts including The Tornados and Heinz.

 It is considered a lost film and is on the BFI National Archive's 75 Most Wanted List of missing films.
-It features musical interludes from Joe Meek acts like The Tornados and Heinz.

 Plot

 After a pop singer is murdered, the police have to figure out which of his many enemies is responsible.